Community Support Programme

-- Willingness to live and work in regional or rural Australia (outside Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra).
+- Willingness to live and work in regional or rural Australia (outside Sydney, Melbourne, Brisbane, Gold Coast and Perth).

 An applicant who has already sourced an organisation or an individual to act as the Australian supporter can submit a preliminary assessment to IOM.
 If the assessment is positive, IOM will invite the applicant to provide an Expression of Interest (EOI).
 IOM would usually expect the applicant to already have an Australian supporter.

 - How can IOM help?

 As an APO, IOM assists applicants from the assessment stage till an applicant becomes financially independent in twelve months from arrival.
 The process map sets out the work carried out by IOM at each stage.
 IOM can assist eligible applicants and their Australian supporters in the following ways:

 - Assess the Australian supporters, employers and the applicants through an Expression of Interest.

 - Draft a visa application based on information provided by the applicant after meeting /communicating with all parties to the application.

 - Finalise and lodge a visa application, liaise with IOM missions in the country where the CSP entrant resides on a needs basis, follow up and communicate the outcome.